Ella Clark's Family

 Ella was born in 1866 to Philetus Clark and Susan Ferris, probably in the town of Stanford, Dutchess county, New York.
 She was one of 5 children.
 Her 3 brothers were George, born 1862, Charles, born 1867, Albert, born 1869.
 Her sister Elizabeth was born 1864 or 1865.

 Her father was a carpenter and contractor.
 He was born in Stanford, Dutchess County, New York about 1841.
-Her mother was born about 1844, probably in Stanford, Dutchess County.
-They were married in Connecticut on April 22, 1861.
+Her mother was born about 1844.
+Susan Ferris' birth place isn't clear.
+The Barbour records state her birth in Washington, New York; the 1870 Federal census shows New York, but the 1880 Federal census shows Connecticut.
+Susan and Philetus were married in Connecticut on April 22, 1861.
 The Barbour records of marriage for Connecticut list Philetus and Sarah Ferris married in Sharon, Connecticut, April 22 1861.
 The New Haven Columbian newspaper register shows the marriage taking place in Ellsworth, Connecticut and the bride’s name as Susan Ferris.
 Susan’s obituary in the Binghamton newspaper for 1915 list a surviving brother as Dennis Ferris and a sister Henrietta.

 By 1870 the family has moved to Binghamton where Philetus is working as a carpenter.
 Ella is 5 years old, Philetus’ aunt Julia is living with them and teaching school.